hotwax/oms-documentation/user-manuals/business-process-models/orderlifecycle.md

 **Order Approval Process:**

 In HotWax Commerce, open orders can be automatically approved by the scheduled job `Approve Orders`.
-This job validates orders based on the specified parameters for order approval, which may include out-of-the-box parameters provided by HotWax Commerce or custom parameters set by retailers.
+This job validates orders based on the predefined criteria for order approval, which may include out-of-the-box criterias or custom criterias set by retailers.
 If an order satisfies the criteria set for auto-approval, its status is automatically updated to <mark style="color:orange;">**"Approved"**</mark><mark style="color:orange;">.</mark>

-For example, to approve orders, some of our clients use the Riskified App to check any fraudulent payments.
-In such cases, the Riskified App adds an ‘approved’ tag once all the security checks are done.
+For example, some of our customers use the Riskified App to check for fraudulent payments.
+If the payments are found to be non-fraudulent, orders can be auto-approved.

-Similarly, retailers have the flexibility to set their own set of criteria to ensure only <mark style="color:orange;">**"Approved"**</mark> orders are sent for fulfillment.

 If an order fails to pass the approval, it remains in the <mark style="color:orange;">**“Created”**</mark> status.
-Once these orders have satisfied the validation parameters, retailers have two options to approve them:
+Once these orders have satisfied the validation criterias, retailers have two options to approve them:

 * In the next scheduled run, the order approval job again picks orders that previously failed the approval to re-validate them, automatically marking them as <mark style="color:orange;">**"Approved"**</mark> upon successful validation.
 * Alternatively, Customer Service Representatives (CSRs) have the option to manually update the order status from <mark style="color:orange;">**"Created"**</mark> to <mark style="color:orange;">**"Approved"**</mark> to bypass the waiting period for the next job run.